 THE ACTOR PLAYING ALA In 1991 Ala Gertner was one of the four women recognized with the memorial at Yad Vashem in Jerusalem.
 The screen changes to the photo of Sala with Sidney in uniform.

-THE ACTOR PLAYING ELISABETH Sala Garnearz married Sidney Kirschner.
-They were together for 72 years.
+THE ACTOR PLAYING ELISABETH Sala Garncarz married Sidney Kirschner.
+They were together for 72 years and had three children, eight grandchildren and eight great-grandchildren.